Has NZ dodged another Omicron bullet?

 "So, I'd say this is looking very low risk at this point."

-If so, it would prove another brush with the high transmissible variant that didn't result in a community outbreak.
+If so, it would prove another brush with the highly transmissible variant that didn't result in a community outbreak.

 The others included a household contact of an Air New Zealand crew member and DJ Dimension - real name Robert Etheridge – who visited a number of Auckland's hot spots on Boxing Day before learning he was infected.